 We have shown that the symplectic group of ladder-operator transformations $Sp(4,\mathbb{R})$ corresponds to the metaplectic group $Mp(4)$ of unitary transformations on the Hilbert space of state vectors $|u\rangle$.
 The metaplectic group constitutes a subgroup of the set of all possible unitary transformations.
-This accounts for the fact that only specific linear combinations of paraxial optical modes are modes as well, i.e. are fully characterized by a set of parameters whose variation through a paraxial optical set-up fully described by the ray matrix $M(z)$.
+This accounts for the fact that only specific linear combinations of paraxial optical modes are modes as well, i.e., are fully characterized by a set of parameters whose variation through a paraxial optical set-up is fully described by the ray matrix $M(z)$.
 Each combination $(n,m)$ of the transverse mode indices gives rise to a subspace of the Hilbert space of transverse states of the field, which is closed under metaplectic transformations.
-The geometries of these subspaces are all carbon copies of the geometry of the symplectic manifold underlying the ladder operators.
-In the limiting case of mode transformations of non-astigmatic modes, the metaplectic group reduces to $SU(2)$ and all those subspaces become Poincar\'e spheres, which are all carbon copies of the Hermite-Laguerre sphere for the ladder operators.
+These subspaces are all isomorphic to the symplectic manifold underlying the ladder operators.